How to Write a Top Project Specification

 You can choose from a range of architecture patterns, e.g., layered, event-driven, microservices, etc. Our guide “Large Enterprise Java software projects architecture” explains the popular patterns and you can read it here for more insight.

 You need to ensure that the project specifications you create align with your choice of architecture pattern.
-Developers will code the deliverables according to the project specification.
+Developers will code the deliverables according to the project specifications.
 If the specifications don’t align with the architecture, then the code won’t align with it either.
 This can create long-term challenges for you.

 The Importance of Reviewing a Project Specification Document